zask45/go-starter/integers/README.md

 ## Refactor

-Gak ada yang bisa di-refactor so we skip this step.
+Gak ada yang bisa di-refactor, so we skip this step.

 ## Wrapping up